What Does an Inspector of Elections Do?

 April 25, 2023

-Generally speaking, an inspector of elections is responsible for conducting fair and transparent elections.
+Generally speaking, an election inspector is responsible for conducting fair and transparent elections.
 Their job is to ensure that the entire process is free of bias or mistakes.

 Their responsibilities span the three different stages of elections described below.